xpmethod/rikersbot/day-1.md

 - Values circle
 - Community agreements

-Project Orientation (1hr)
+### Project Orientation (1hr)
-- What is the project
+- What is the project?
-- Principles behind the project
+- Principles behind the project.
 - Storytelling with Twitter
+- Twitter examples
+- Twitter structure (character limit, RT, favorites, header image, bio, handle, bots, etc.)
+- What is a story?
 - Story ideas brain storm
 - Assign team roles and responsibilities